epics-modules/lua/documentation/epicsFunction.md

 	value      [varies]   - The value to set the parameter to.
 Type should match the type of the parameter you are setting.

+ **asyn.writeParam** (*portName[, addr], paramName, value*)

+	Calls the write function of the correct asyn interface

+	portName   [string]   - The registered asyn port name that contains the parameter you are setting.

+	addr       [number]   - The asyn address of the parameter.

+	paramName  [string]   - The name of the parameter to set.

+	value      [varies]   - The value to set the parameter to.
+Type should match the type of the parameter you are setting.

 **asyn.callParamCallbacks** (*portName[, addr, parameter]*)